Minicomputer: Mid-1980s and 1990s decline

 Mini vendors began to rapidly disappear through this period.
-Data General responded to the changing market by focussing entirely on the high-performance file server market, embracing a role within large LANs that appeared resilient.
+Data General responded to the changing market by focusing entirely on the high-performance file server market, embracing a role within large LANs that appeared resilient.
 This did not last; Novell NetWare rapidly pushed such solutions into niche roles, and later versions of Microsoft Windows did the same to Novell.
 DEC decided to move into the large-computer space instead, introducing the VAX 9000 mainframe in 1989, but it was a flop in the market and disappeared after almost no sales.
-The company then attempted to enter the workstation and server markets with the DEC Alpha, but was too late to save the company and they eventually sold their remains to Compaq in 1998.
+The company then attempted to enter the workstation and server markets with the DEC Alpha, but was too late to save the company, and they eventually sold their remains to Compaq in 1998.
 By the end of the decade all of the classic vendors were gone; Data General, Prime, Computervision, Honeywell, and Wang, failed, merged, or were bought out.

 Today, only a few proprietary minicomputer architectures survive.
 The IBM System/38 operating system, which introduced many advanced concepts, lives on with IBM's AS/400.
 Great efforts were made by IBM to enable programs originally written for the IBM System/34 and System/36 to be moved to the AS/400.
 After being rebranded multiple times, the AS/400 platform was replaced by IBM Power Systems running IBM i.
 In contrast, competing proprietary computing architectures from the early 1980s, such as DEC's VAX, Wang VS, and Hewlett-Packard's HP 3000 have long been discontinued without a compatible upgrade path.
-OpenVMS runs on HP Alpha and Intel IA-64 (Itanium) CPU architectures.
+OpenVMS was ported to HP Alpha and Intel IA-64 (Itanium) CPU architectures, and now runs on x86-64 processors.

 Tandem Computers, which specialized in reliable large-scale computing, was acquired by Compaq in 1997, and in 2001 the combined entity merged with Hewlett-Packard.
 The NonStop Kernel-based NonStop product line was re-ported from MIPS processors to Itanium-based processors branded as 'HP Integrity NonStop Servers'.
 As in the earlier migration from stack machines to MIPS microprocessors, all customer software was carried forward without source changes.
-Integrity NonStop continues to be HP's answer for the extreme scaling needs of its very largest customers.
-The NSK operating system, now termed NonStop OS, continues as the base software environment for the NonStop Servers, and has been extended to include support for Java and integration with popular development tools like Visual Studio and Eclipse.
+The NSK operating system, now termed NonStop OS, continues as the base software environment for the NonStop Servers, and has been extended to include support for Java and integration with popular development tools such as Visual Studio and Eclipse.
 Later, Hewlett-Packard would split into HP and Hewlett-Packard Enterprise.
 The NonStop products and the DEC products would then be sold by HPE.